mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

 There are various imputation techniques available, each with its own advantages and disadvantages.

+##### Fill manually

+Of course, there is always the option to fill the values manually which could be time-consuming and infeasible for large data sets.

 ##### Global constant

 The simplest way to impute missing values is to replace them with a global